Jurfest/toon-galaxy/README.md

 ### Additional Web Metrics

-In addition to core metrics, consider other performance indicators such as:
+In addition to core metrics, other performance indicators are relevant such as:

 - **Time to First Byte (TTFB)**: Measures server response time.
 - **Time to Interactive (TTI)**: Measures when the page is usable and interactive.